 When an accident happens, whether it is the motorcyclist’s fault or the driver’s, the bike rider is going to suffer more painful injuries than the auto driver every time.
 It is estimated that 80 percent of all motorcycle accidents result in serious injury or death to the motorcycle rider.

 Bicyclists are also more vulnerable to injury in an accident with a motor vehicle.
 Most drivers do not know that California law permits bicyclists to use any road that is not expressly prohibited by law.
-This means that bike riders have as much a right to use the state’s highways, city roads and other roadways as motorists.
-Bike riders are not required to ride on bike trails, bike lanes, sidewalks or road shoulders.
+This means that bike riders have as much a right to use the state’s highways, city roads, and other roadways as motorists.
+Bike riders are not required to ride on bike trails, bike lanes, sidewalks, or broad shoulders.
 They are required to follow the same traffic rules as cars, including keeping slower traffic to the far right lane of the road.

 Accidents are more likely to happen when someone is speeding or breaking another traffic law, like making an illegal lane change or tailgating.
 In order to decrease the occurrence of low or high impact collisions, everyone using the state’s roadways should operate their vehicles responsibly and learn to share the road with all types of vehicle operators – including motorcycle and bike riders.
 When drivers fail to heed these simple rules, accidents can happen with devastating consequences.